etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-page-in-etendo-documentation.md

 ### Subtitle
 ```
 !!!note
-    If the page was extracted from OB wiki, add the following footer editing the title and the link of the original page:
+    If the page was extracted from OB wiki, for copyright reasons, add the following footer editing the title and the link of the original page:
     ```
     ---